Valley Forge Pilgrimage: Valley Forge Historical Trail

 The Valley Forge Historical Trail is a 9-mile hiking trail through the Valley Forge National Park, the elevation gain of this trail is 833 feet.
 The hike starts and ends at the Valley Forge Visitor's Center.
 Hiking this trail as needed requires the use of a map, compass, along with the skills and abilities to use them, orienteering is also required.
 There is little access to water on the trail, although water can be retrieved about halfway through at the train station restrooms.
 It is normally advised that you bring your own water along as well.

+The Valley Forge Historic Trail was put together by the Cradle of Liberty Council of the Boy Scouts of America and the National Park Service.
+This hike is designed to offer recreation to adults and youth while providing a lesson on the history of the park.
+Scouts can earn a medal for completing the trail.